 Cholesterol is a type of lipid or blood fat that is produced by the liver.
 Since animals also have livers, eating meats, egg yolks, poultry, cheese, and other non-vegetarian foods can add to your dietary cholesterol levels.

-Unhealthy dietary habits and lack of physical activity can cause a significant rise in bad cholesterol levels in the blood.
-This condition that has various names, such as dyslipidemia, hypercholesterolemia, and hyperlipidemia.
+Unhealthy dietary habits and lack of physical activity can cause a significant rise in bad cholesterol levels in the blood, which is known as dyslipidemia, hypercholesterolemia, or hyperlipidemia.

 Types of Cholesterol

 It is considered the harmful kind of cholesterol.
 (2) Excess LDL in the blood gets deposited on the internal walls of the arteries, shrinking the space for blood flow and triggering high blood pressure.

 Both these potentially fatal outcomes have emerged as the most prominent mortality causes in the United States, where one in three persons may suffer from a high cholesterol level.
 (3)